Red Faction: Guerrilla: Red Faction: Guerrilla

 Red Faction: Guerrilla received "generally favorable" reviews from critics on all platforms according to the review aggregator Metacritic.
 On July 28, 2009, at the Q1 earnings conference call, THQ Director Brian Farrell confirmed that Red Faction: Guerrilla had then sold more than 1 million units.

 The game received some criticism for its "weak story".
 GameSpot reviewer Randolph Ramsey praised the physics and realism of the game but also criticized its repetitiveness and plotline.
 GameTrailers criticized the Xbox 360 version's pace, environment, and difficulty particularly in the later missions: "you'll be lucky to get out of the most heated battles alive.
 Often to its detriment, Guerrilla imparts the desperate feeling of being one man struggling to rip apart an army at its foundations. ...
 Maybe the point was to make you feel like a fragile, puny man staring Goliath in the maw.
 In any case, don't feel ashamed if you have to tune the difficulty down for a particularly brutal mission."
 IGN reviewer Charles Onyett cited the fun gameplay, but said that the storyline, graphics, and voice acting were weak.
 1UP.com reviewer Justin Haywald noted the weak storyline but lauded the "degree to which you can destroy environments".
 In Japan, where the game was ported and published by Spike for the PlayStation 3 and Xbox 360 versions on August 6, 2009, and by E-Frontier for the PC version on Christmas Day 2009, Famitsu gave the former two versions a score of all four nines for a total of 36 out of 40.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Red Faction: Guerrilla for "Action Game of the Year".

 After THQ cancelled the Red Faction franchise in 2011, in response to the high-profile disappointment Red Faction: Armageddon leading to a $38.4M loss for the company, GamesRadar called Guerrilla "the one time the series made good on its promises in any meaningful way".
 Several years after release, Destructoid listed the game as one of THQ's ten best.